Archive

 We have had a late Spring this year (2021), with drought and frost holding plants back.
 I note that last year, at this time, I remarked on the good set of apples and pears; whereas, this year, the apple blossom is barely out yet.
 I did spot a woodpecker (spotted) tearing some blossom off…such a […]

-Welcome to Church Crookham Garden Society 27 April 2021
+• Welcome to Church Crookham and Fleet Garden Society

-A vibrant garden society active in Church Crookham, FLEET, Hampshire.
+A vibrant garden society active in Fleet and Church Crookham, Hampshire.
 We hold several annual events and shows and run a comprehensively stocked stores hut with discounts for members.
 HISTORY Church Crookham Garden Society was formed in 1954 as the Ryelaw Garden Society.
-It was founded by residents of Ryelaw Road as an outlet for their […]
+It was founded by residents of Ryelaw Road as an outlet for […]

 We wait, with keen anticipation, through January and February, the blooming of daffodils, the signals of Spring.
 First, the dwarf varieties like Narcissus jonquilla and bulbocodium and then the full-sized plants.
 All too soon, by April, we are dead- heading spent flowers and leaving the leaves to feed the bulbs for next year.
 Pheasant’s eye […]